Peergos/Peergos/README.md

 Project aims
 ------------
  - To allow individuals to securely and privately store files in a peer to peer network which has no central node and is generally difficult to disrupt
- - To allow sharing of such files with other users of the network
+ - To allow secure sharing of such files with other users of the network
- - Enable a new secure form of email
+ - To enable a new secure form of email
  - To be independent of any central trust architecture like SSL certificates

 Project anti-aims
 -----------------
  - Defiance does not provide anonymity.
-Anonymity can be achieved by creating and only ever accessing a User address over Tor
+Anonymity can be achieved by creating and only ever accessing a User account over Tor

 Architecture
 ------------